speedata/publisher/doc/manual/doc/description-en/servermode.md

     {"id":"752869708"}

-with an HTTP status code 200 (OK).
+with an HTTP status code 201 (Created).

 If the JSON file is defective, the HTTP status code is 400 (bad request) and the returned contents is a text string, such as